omeryesil/recognize_qr_code/README.md

 # recognize_qr_code
-PoC - recognizing if an image is a QR code or not
+PoC - recognizing if an image has a QR code or not